pranavkkp4/CoolCalculator/README.md

 # CoolCalculator
 A  calculator with some extra functionality.
-This program lets users enter 2 numbers, and do a variety of operations on them, including making a Fibonacci series and checking if they are prime
+This program lets users enter 2 numbers, and then choose what functions to run on those numbers.
+The basic operations in this program are addition, subtraction, multiplication, division and modulo.
+Additionally, it also has functionality to check if the two numbers entered are prime, and to create a Fibonacci sequence starting with those two numbers.